 Agencies further must provide sufficient opportunities for employees with disabilities to advance within the agency through activities such as specialized training and mentoring programs and strong enforcement against disability-based harassment.

 The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination against individuals with disabilities.
 Section 501 of the Rehabilitation Act of 1973 provides the same protections for federal employees and applicants for federal employment.
 Under the ADA, the determination of whether an individual has a disability is made on a case-by-case basis.

 The EEOC enforces the employment provisions of the ADA.
 EEOC rules at 29 CFR 1614 govern the application of the employment provisions of the ADA to federal government workers in relation to the Rehabilitation Act.
-The rules became effective on June 20, 2002, and apply to conduct occurring on or after that date.
-When the ADA was enacted, some of the legal requirements of the ADA differed from the Rehabilitation Act, even though the two laws shared the same purpose: ending employment discrimination based on disability.
-Congress subsequently amended the Rehabilitation Act, applying the ADA standards to federal employment.

 Applicants—The ADA does not require applicants to disclose that they have a disability unless they will need a reasonable accommodation for the application process.
-If an applicant voluntarily discloses a disability, an employer only may ask whether the person needs a reasonable accommodation, and if so, what type.
+If an applicant voluntarily discloses a disability, an employer may ask only whether the person needs a reasonable accommodation, and if so, what type.
 The employer also must keep any information an applicant discloses about the medical condition confidential.

 The ADA limits the medical information that an employer can seek from a job applicant.
 An employer may not ask questions about an applicant’s medical condition or require an applicant to take a medical examination before it makes a conditional job offer.